madtechy/Wikipedia-Webscraping/README.md

-# Wikipedia-Webscraping

 # 🌐 Wikipedia Web Scraping - World Population

-Scraped the world population table from Wikipedia using Python (Jupyter Notebook).
+Scraped the world population table from Wikipedia using Python in VS Code.

 ## 🧰 Libraries Used
 - requests